 There are many different forms of protein, and each provides a unique combination of nutrients and is most effective at different times.
 The type of protein that is best for you will be determined by your nutritional needs, dietary restrictions, and when you plan on using it.
 Consult the list below to determine which protein will best meet your needs:

 - Whey Concentrate: This is one of the most commonly found types of protein and is very inexpensive.
 It is a good pre-and post-workout choice.
 It may be hard to digest for some users, leaving them to feel bloated or gassy.

 - Casein Protein: Casein protein breaks down very slowly, taking a full 5-7 hours to fully digest.
 This means that steadily absorbs its protein and nutrients over a long period of time.
-It is recommended that casein protein be taken before bed so that your body can refuel and repair as you sleep.
+It is recommended that casein protein is taken before bed so that your body can refuel and repair as you sleep.

 - Whey Isolates: This fast-absorbing protein is a good choice for people that follow a low-carb diet.
 They can be taken pre- or post-workout.
 It costs a little more than traditional whey proteins.

 - Hydrolysate protein: This is the quickest absorbing protein available, and therefore, is also the most expensive.
 It is easier to digest than whey proteins and can be used pre- and post-workout.

 - Soy protein: This plant-based protein option is suitable for vegetarian or vegan diets.
 In addition to protein, it also provides users with a healthy dose of glutamine, arginine, and BCAA’s.
-It can be used both pre- and post-workout, but it is not recommended that soy protein be taken immediately before sleep.
+It can be used both pre- and post-workout, but it is not recommended that soy protein is taken immediately before sleep.